 - System version

 - Copyright

 - Land database name and version

 - Safe Taxi database information

 - Terrain database name and version

-- Airport Terrain database name and version

 - Obstacle database name and version

-- Navigation database name, version, and effective dates

-- Airport Directory name, version and effective dates

-- FliteCharts database information
+- Navigation database name, version, and effective dates - Airport Directory name, version and effective dates - FliteCharts/ChartView database information - Safe Taxi database information

 Current database information includes the valid operating dates, cycle number and database type.
 When this information has been reviewed for currency (to ensure that no databases have expired), the pilot is prompted to continue.
-Pressing the ENT Key acknowledges this information and displays the Auxiliary (AUX) Weight Planning Page.
+Pressing the ENT Key acknowledges this information and displays the Navigation Map Page.